fayedraza/Big-O/README.md

  ### O(2^n) Runtime

- The O(2^n) runtime describes an alogrithm whose output doubles as each the input increases.
+ The O(2^n) runtime describes an alogrithm whose output doubles as the input increases.

  **Examples of O(2^n) runtime**
  - Fibonacci sequence